zhiyu-zhao-ucas/musearch/README.md

 ## Acknowledgements

-μSearch codebase is based on the FLEXS framework, which is available at https://github.com/samsinai/FLEXS.
+μSearch codebase is built upon the FLEXS framework, which is available at https://github.com/samsinai/FLEXS.

 <!-- FLEXS is available on [PyPI](https://pypi.org/project/flexs/) 🐍 and can be installed with `pip install flexs`.